Marcie's Story - A Mid Back Pain Journey

 Rule #3 – Strong Joints Hurt Less & Make Moving Easier

 Marcie had lost strength from the lack of movement, which made all her other issues worse.

-Sam didn’t heal Marcie’s torn labrum.
-He made her body work the way it’s supposed to, took stress off the area and made it mobile and strong, and her body healed itself.
+Sam didn’t heal Marcie’s torn labrum, he made her body work the way it’s supposed to.
+We took stress off the area and made it mobile and strong, and her body healed itself.
 Often pain comes not from the primary injury but from the secondary posture, flexibility, and instability that come with an injury.
-And those secondary issues keep the primary issue from getting better, like rubbing sand paper on an open wound.
+And those secondary issues keep the primary issue from getting better, like rubbing sandpaper on an open wound.

 You Have To Make The Decision

 I asked Marcie to give advice to people who are experiencing pain, who are still stuck in The Pain Spiral.
 Here’s Marcie’s heartfelt advice.